sleeyax/world-time-api/README.md

 # World Time API

-A [World Time API](http://worldtimeapi.org/) clone built with Fastify and TypeScript.
-It's a drop-in replacement except for the following minor difference:
+A [World Time API](http://worldtimeapi.org/) clone that doesn't suck.
+It's a drop-in replacement that is 100% compatible with the original API, but with a focus on reliability and performance.

-- ISO 8601 date strings are formatted with 3 decimal places (milliseconds) instead of 6 (microseconds).

 ## Why?
-I got tired of the original World Time API being down frequently, so I challenged myself to a freestyle coding challenge to build a reliable clone within 24 hours.
+I got tired of the original World Time API not functioning correctly more than half of the time, so I challenged myself to a freestyle coding challenge to build a reliable clone within 24 hours.
 Turns out it wasn't that hard.

 ## Data Sources
 We use the following open data sources to provide accurate timezone information: